Maximizing protection and dignity of older adults through collaboration, education and advocacy.

 HISTORY OF OCAPS

-The Ohio Coalition for Adult Protective Services (OCAPS) is a statewide coalition that strives to enhance the provision of services to adults at risk of abuse, neglect and exploitation through collaboration, education and advocacy, per the mission statement adopted by the organization.
+The Ohio Coalition for Adult Protective Services (OCAPS) is a statewide coalition that strives to enhance the provision of services to adults at risk of abuse, neglect and exploitation through collaboration, education and advocacy.

-OCAPS was formed in 1984, soon after passage of the APS law in Ohio (ORC 5101.60 -5101.72).
+OCAPS was formed in 1984, soon after passage of the Adult Protective Services (APS) law in Ohio (ORC 5101.60 -5101.72).
 Initially, over two dozen individuals representing multiple disciplines, sectors, systems, and locales came together to form OCAPS.
 OCAPS was united by a common interest in APS and elder abuse.

 What drove the group was working to maintain a line item for Adult Services in the 1986-1987 state budget and securing a separate line item for APS in the years ahead.
 The early OCAPS pioneers braced themselves for the “long haul.”
 The mission statement was established: To enhance the quality and provision of services for the prevention, identification and treatment of adult abuse, neglect and exploitation through education, advocacy and networking.